jesustellor/Docker/README.md

 Visit [Docker.com](https://www.docker.com/products/docker-desktop/) Download and install docker for your operating system.

-### Docker with Git
+### Docker as VsCode

-After you have Docker installed, you can use it to build images that when ran will turn into containers... ***Before you continue*** make sure docker is running its engine.
+After you have Docker installed, you can use it to build images that when ran will turn into containers... ***Before you continue*** make sure Docker Desktop is running.

+In Docker Desktop, click on Extensions, and search for vscode, there are 2 version, I get the one with the most downloads, its also the one with a higher `version number, 4.0 or higher.
+Both are published under the same name..
+[VsCode Extension](https://hub.docker.com/extensions/mochoa/openvscode-docker-extension)

 create a file called `Dockerfile` to create your git image file that you will be using across your projects.
 This file does not have an extension. **NOTE** You are creating a text file here and not running commands in the terminal.